 The fourth good joke comes as Fred offers a reformed Scrooge a belt of scotch.
 It’s more like a half good joke.

 “A drink?
 No, I cant stand the sight of the stuff”

 “I know, that’s why you drink, to get it out of your sight.”

-It’s uneven and the idea is there, but the execution is off.
+It’s uneven.
+The idea is there, but the execution is way off.

-Oh, not to worry, they get Dean Martin to empty the bottles instead – except his voice is off screen because Rich Little can’t do a convincing enough physical impression/ doesn’t have access to a Rat Pack costume.
-It still means that Scrooge’s role in the business is completely redundant.
+Oh, not to worry, they get Dean Martin to empty the bottles instead – except his voice is off screen because Rich Little can’t do a convincing enough physical impression/ doesn’t have access to a tuxedo.
+And it still means that Scrooge’s role in the business is completely redundant.
 Good.
 I hope he dies.